-Panasonic G3 versus Panasonic GM1
+Panasonic G3 vs GM1

-The Panasonic Lumix DMC-G3 and the Panasonic Lumix DMC-GM1 are two digital cameras that were announced, respectively, in May 2011 and October 2013.
+The Panasonic Lumix DMC-G3 and the Panasonic Lumix DMC-GM1 are two digital cameras that were revealed to the public, respectively, in May 2011 and October 2013.
 Both the G3 and the GM1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 15.8 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 15.8 megapixels.

-Body comparison: Panasonic G3 vs Panasonic GM1
+Body comparison: Panasonic G3 vs GM1

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (44 percent) than the Panasonic G3.
 Moreover, the GM1 is substantially lighter (39 percent) than the G3.
 In this context, it is worth noting that neither the G3 nor the GM1 are weather-sealed.